How to Become a Marquette Method Instructor

 The Marquette Method Teacher Training program is an online program with a combination of theory and application based teaching techniques.

-The teacher training program is self-paced, and has three different components:
+The teacher training program has two different components:

-• Core Course – focuses on the theoretical and philosophical foundations of NFP
+• Foundations and Principles of the Marquette Method of NFP – focuses on the theoretical and philosophical foundations of NFP

-• Teacher Training Course – prepares the student to become a confident and competent Marquette Method Instructor
+• Practical Applications of the Marquette Method of NFP – prepares the student to become a confident and competent Marquette Method Instructor

-The Marquette Institute of NFP also provides an optional Medical Applications course.
-This course is for advance practice providers or prescribers who want to know more about how to incorporate NFP into their practice.
+• OPTIONAL: Medical Applications Course – This course is for advance practice providers or prescribers who want to know more about how to incorporate NFP into their practice.
+Non-prescribing Marquette Method Teachers have the option to audit the course.

 Certification Process

-Professionals who have completed the Marquette Method teacher training program are encouraged to register with the Marquette Method Professionals Association in order to become a Certified Marquette Method Instructor.
+Individuals who have completed the Marquette Method teacher training program are encouraged to register with the Marquette Method Professionals Association in order to become a Marquette Method Certified Professional.